 - Attend a Volunteer Orientation, which includes information specific to fostering.

 - Be a resident of Clark County.

 Become a foster volunteer:

-The first step is to attend a foster care orientation.
-RSVP here.
+The first step is to complete a registration and attend a foster care orientation.
+Begin here.

 Questions?
 Please contact us at [email protected]